AP 101 |

 3 |

 MA 100 is an introduction to the basics of mathematics.
 This course is intended to prepare students for beginning algebra and college level courses and programs.
 Students will be introduced to the language of algebra and learn how to evaluate algebraic expressions and solve first degree equations.
-This course can be waived with a score of 535 or higher on the SAT tests.
-Additionally, a score of 17 or higher on the ACT can also satisfy this requirement.
 Prerequisite: None

 |